tjd1234/cmpt383summer2022/docs/languages/ruby/regex.md

   ```

 It's can be tricky to get regular expressions *exactly* right.
 When testing
-them, you need to check both the strings that should match, and the strings
+them, you need to check both the strings that *should* match, and the strings
-that shouldn't.
-In practice, many programmers thus see regular expressions as
+that *shouldn't*.
+In practice, many programmers thus see regular expressions
-a mixed blessing: they provide a compact and efficient way to solve
+as a mixed blessing: they provide a compact and efficient way to solve
 string-matching problems, but they can be hard to read and difficult to test.

-## More

 Regular expressions can do much more, but we'll stop here.
 You can find more
 examples and tutorials on the web.